Silv3rPRO/slate/source/includes/_gameconditions.md

 function getPokemonTypeFromPC(boxId, boxPokemonId)
 ```

-Type of the pokemon of the current box matching the ID as an array of length 2.
+Type of the pokemon of the current box matching the ID as a table of length 2.

 ### PARAMETERS